zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-10.md

 The quality of our scripts never varies – it’s alwa ys very high, thanks to our wonderful scriptwriter, Dr. Lucy Tse.

 From Los Angeles, California, I’m Jeff McQuillan.
-T hanks for listening.
+Thanks for listening.
 Come back and listen to us again right here on ESL Podca st.

 # Writing One¡¦s Memoirs